-Understanding the Power of Building Connections and Showing Appreciation: Callan McClurg, Radio Connection Apprentice
+Understanding the Power of Building Connections and Showing Appreciation: Callan McClurg, Radio Connection Student

 Radio Connection student Callan McClurg has got a personal motto: “If you work hard, good things will happen.”
 Look closer and you’ll see Callan’s most definitely working hard but he’s also doing a couple of other key things right.
 He’s constantly connecting with the world i.e. the players and industry people he’s building relationships with, and he’s always appreciative of the opportunities that come his way!

-But Callan had already connected with Parker via social media.
-He speaks on point about this saying, “In a way I’ve built a close knit friendship with [her] over Twitter and Instagram.”
+But Callan had already connected with Parker via social media: “In a way I’ve built a close knit friendship with [her] over Twitter and Instagram.”
 Now bear in mind, Callan didn’t hound Parker but rather, he took time to develop a genuine rapport with the star athlete by demonstrating just how much he knew about her career, going way back to her high school and college days at University of Tennessee.
 Ultimately when Callan did reach out to Parker, asking for an interview he kept his expectations grounded.
 He says, “Initially, I wasn’t expecting to hear back from her because of how busy her schedule is day-in and day-out, plus this was a professional athlete that I had reached out to…for a school assignment.”

 To his surprise, Candace Parker responded, saying, “Ok let me know when you need it by.”